Optimizing frequency allocation for fixed-frequency superconducting quantum processors

 Among the different competing architectures with superconducting circuits, fixed-frequency lattices with all-microwave control for both single- and multiqubit operations~\cite{leek2009, chow2012, poletto2012,chow2013,cross2015,egger2019, krinner2020} offer promising advantages: the absence of flux tuning significantly reduces the amount of control wiring required and allows the high coherence properties of fixed-frequency transmons to be preserved.
 Recent progress on such platforms has also shown multiqubit entanglement to realize a Toffoli-like gate~\cite{kim2021} and uses of higher energy levels~\cite{blok2021, morvan2021}.
 Despite these advantages, however, fixed-frequency architectures are often limited to slower entangling gates and tighter frequency constraints on the device for maintaining high-fidelity control.

 The cross-resonance (CR) gate -- currently the most popular all-microwave entangling gate -- requires that the involved transmon qubits are not detuned by more than their anharmonicity in order to generate fast entangling gates~\cite{rigetti2010}.
 On the other hand, the addressability of individual transmons requires sufficiently large detunings between neighboring qubits to avoid the detrimental effects of crosstalk.
-These constraints, combined with the relatively large fabrication-limited frequency dispersion of the transmon, make scaling to more than a handful of qubits almost impossible.
+These constraints, combined with the relatively large fabrication-limited frequency dispersion of the transmon, make it extremely difficult to determine reasonable frequencies for more than a handful of qubits.

-The frequency of a transmon qubit is determined by the critical current of the Josephson junction (JJ) and the shunting capacitance.
-While the shunting capacitance can generally be realized with high precision ($\sigma_C/C < 0.05\%$), the complexity of JJ fabrication leads to a large relative dispersion of the critical current that carries over to the frequency of the corresponding transmon.
-The best demonstrated dispersion is $\sigma_f/f = 1 \% $~\cite{kreikebaum2020improving} without any postprocessing.
+The frequency of a transmon qubit is determined by the critical current of the Josephson junction (JJ) and the total capacitance of the junction.
+In the transmon regime ($E_J \gg E_C$), this is typically dominated by an external shunting capacitance that can generally be realized with higher precision than the critical current of the JJ.
+The complexity of JJ fabrication leads to a large relative dispersion of the critical current that carries over to the frequency of the corresponding transmon.
+The best demonstrated dispersion is $\sigma_f/f = 1 \% $~\cite{kreikebaum2020improving} without postprocessing.
 Recently, a postprocessing annealing step was demonstrated that allowed for a further reduction in this dispersion to $\sigma_f/f = 0.25 \% $~\cite{hertzberg2020laserannealing}.
 Even with this improvement, however, scaling to devices with more than a few hundred qubits will prove difficult because of the low fabrication yield of frequency-optimal devices and will require compromises with the standard square-lattice structure proposed for the surface code \cite{fowler2012}.